How to Serve Eviction & Lease Termination Notices in Missouri

-Last Updated: March 6, 2023 by Marnie Snyder
+Last Updated: March 20, 2024 by Roberto Valenzuela

 In Missouri, in order for the delivery of a lease termination or eviction notice to be legal, certain rules and procedures must be followed.
 If they are not and the case proceeds to court, the case may be postponed or dismissed by a judge.

-Who Can Serve Notices in Missouri?
+Who Can Serve Eviction Notices in Missouri?

 In Missouri, landlords can serve eviction notices and lease termination notices themselves.
 Landlords may choose to hire a sheriff, process server or independent party over eighteen (18) years old to serve an official notice, but they are not required to do so by law.

-When Can Notices Be Served in Missouri?
+When Can Eviction Notices Be Served in Missouri?

 In Missouri, lease termination and eviction notices can be served immediately on any day of the week and at any time of day.